Basilica Cistern, Istanbul

 The grandest of all is the Basilica Cistern (Yerebatan Sarnıç), so called because it lay beneath the Stoa Basilica, a grand Byzantine public square.
-It's also called the Sunken PalaceCistern (Yerebatan Saray Sarnıçı) because that’s what it looks like.
+It's also called the Sunken Palace Cistern (Yerebatan Saray Sarnıçı).

-Whatever you call it, it’s impressive because of its size, measuring 138 meters (453 feet) long and 64.6 meters (212 feet) wide, covering nearly 9800 square meters (2.4 acres); its capacity (80,000 cubic meters—over 21 million US gallons) and its 336 marble columns.
+The Basilica Cistern is impressive because of its size, measuring 138 meters (453 feet) long and 64.6 meters (212 feet) wide, covering nearly 9800 square meters (2.4 acres); its capacity (80,000 cubic meters—over 21 million US gallons) and its 336 marble columns.

 James Bond fans may remember the movie From Russia With Love when Bond is rowing in a small boat through a forest of marble columns.
 That scene was filmed in Yerebatan Sarnıcı / Basilica Cistern.